 Age 9, the day my pet pig arrived.
 Also the day my mom called a local farm asking if they wanted a pig.

 In the beginning, God was a farmer.
 Even before making man and woman in his image, he commanded the earth to sprout vegetation.
-He created plants yielding seeds and trees bearing fruit, and in doing so revealed himself to be a God who nurtures growth, provides for, sustains, and blesses his people.
+He created plants yielding seeds and trees bearing fruit, and in doing so revealed himself to be a God who nurtures growth on his Earth and in his people.

 Thankfully, God isn’t a “fancy farmer.”
-He’s not watching from his farmhouse porch swing hoping we produce, or concerned about getting his hands dirty.
+He’s not watching from his farmhouse porch swing hoping we live meaningful lives, or concerned about getting his hands dirty.
 God is involved in the nitty-gritty of our lives.
 He got dirty and took on our sin so we could be cleansed.
 He’s constantly working for us and cultivating growth in us.
-He cares deeply about the condition of our hearts, our connection to him, and the crop he harvests.
+He cares deeply about the condition of our hearts, our connection to him, and the fruitfulness of our lives.
 He truly is the Good Farmer and when we apply his Word, he will reap a harvest in and through us.